Random Drug Testing in the Workplace: Rights, Requirements and Compliance

 Marijuana testing is included in testing in all states since the drug is still considered illegal at the federal level.
 DOT testing regulations do not allow for marijuana use at any level or for any reason, regardless of local or state laws.

-Join 100,000+ employers running faster background checks with Checkr
+Join 140,000+ employers running faster background checks with Checkr

 Not an employer?
 Run a background check on yourself here >

-Best practices for ensuring compliance in the workplace
+Best practices for random drug testing compliance

 Create a random drug testing policy